aferust/ShapeLibForESP32/README.md

 - Even though the original C sources were converted to C++ for easy interfacing with the SD library, API is still C-ish.

 ## Why?
 - There are so many possible scenarios.
 For instance, you create polygons on QGIS or ArcGIS.
+Save your GIS layer to an SD card.
 Assume your board is equipped with a GPS receiver.
-You can program your board to achieve tasks based-on the GPS position data.
-Do something in polygon A and do another thing in polygon B, etc. Or save shapefiles on your SD card from your GPS receiver.
+You can program your board to achieve tasks based on the GPS position data.
+Do something in polygon A and do another thing in polygon B, etc., or create and store shapefiles on your SD card based on your position data from the GPS receiver.
+Then, open the stored shapefile on QGIS or ArcGIS for further analysis.

 ## Example code 1
 The example here contains 8 polygons and two data fields in the attribute table.